Hacking on Jeff Winkler's Nosy

 I discovered Jason Pellerin's nose test discovery and execution tool when I started using TurboGears.
 My first forays into test driven development and automated Python testing weren't all that successful though.
 Then this talk by Jonathan Hartley, and this one by Titus Brown at PyCon 2008, and a lobby chat with Jonathan just before I left Chicago got me thinking differently, and more seriously about automated testing.
 A few days later, the penny dropped, and I'm a convert!

-Then I came across Jeff Winkler's nosy script that runs <code> nose</code> whenever a source file has changed.
+Then I came across a little script called nosy that Jeff Winkler described in a (now vanished) blog post in April of 2006. nosy runs nose whenever a source file has changed.
 I'd thought about doing something like that but was thinking I'd have to use some kind of continuous integration system like buildbot, and that seemed like a whole lot of trouble for some little personal projects.
 Jeff's trick for calculating a checksum for the source files makes it all very, very easy.
-His original nosy.py script is less than 20 lines long!
+His original nosy.py script was less than 20 lines long!

 I liked nosy on sight but after playing with it for a short time wanted to add features and flexibility.
 I like to keep my test code in a tests/ directory, separate from my project code.
 I wanted nose to run whenever I changed either the project code, or the test code.
 I wanted to be able to change the way nose ran, turning options like -s and -v on or off, and specifying particular parts of the test suite to run via command line arguments.